 Foot pain while walking can extend from toe to arch and all the way to the heel, depending on the pain’s source.
-Debilitating foot pain can keep you from your favorite activities and enjoying life with family and friends.
+Debilitating foot pain when walking can keep you from your favorite activities and enjoying life with family and friends.
 However, there are ways to get foot pain relief.
 And, sometimes, it’s as simple as getting better foot support.

 Foot Pain Causes

 Nearly 70% of people in the United States have foot pain at some time or another.
 Factors and conditions that contribute to foot pain and therefore pain in the foot when walking include:

 - Excess weight: Being overweight puts more pressure on the foot’s structure.

 - Overuse: Long days spent on your feet or long-distance running can inflame the muscles, tendons, and ligaments in the feet.
 It can also lead to stress fractures.

 - Aging: The feet lose their natural strength and flexibility, weakening and spreading over time.

 - Foot structure (high or low arch): Elements of your foot’s structure like a particularly high or low arch can put extra stress on the foot’s structure.

 - Injury or strain: Plantar fasciitis, bunions, corns, and tarsal tunnel syndrome are just a few of the conditions that can cause pain in the feet when walking.

 This condition, which causes pain in the heel or the bottom portion of the foot, accounts for an estimated 15% of foot problems.
 Plantar fasciitis typically causes the worst pain when a person walks first thing in the morning.